 This page includes the option to skip uploading a license key and instead run the Traffic Manager software as the Community Edition.
-For further information, see "The Community Edition" on page 35.
+For further information, see The Community Edition.

 For information about paid licensing, contact Pulse Secure Technical Support.

 Summary